abinit/abinit/doc/tutorial/eph4mob.md

 To obtain results that are representative of the intrinsic mobility, we suggest to use a very small number, for instance $10^{15}$ to $10^{18}$ electrons per cm$^3$.

+!!! tip

+    The computational cost increases with the number of temperatures.
+    For the initial convergence studies, we suggest to start from a relatively small number of temperatures covering the region of interest.
+The T-mesh can be densified aftwerwards when converged parameters are found.

-The [[sigma_erange]] variable describes the energy window, below the VBM and above the CBM where the lifetimes will be computed.
+The [[sigma_erange]] variable defines the energy window, below the VBM and above the CBM where the lifetimes will be computed.
 Since the BTE contains a derivative of the Fermi-Dirac occupation function centered on the Fermi level, it is possible to filter the $\kk$-points that will contribute to the mobility and compute